Center for the Advancement of Women

 The Center for the Advancement of Women was a New York City nonprofit institution dedicated to research-based education and advocacy for women.
-An independent, non-partisan organization founded in 1995 and led by Faye Wattleton, the organization works for the advancement of women.
-The organization conducts national opinion research among women to measure experiences in their daily lives.
-This research presents a profile of women that is used to educate opinion leaders, policy makers and the general public.
+In 1995 the organization was founded and led by Faye Wattleton, formerly the president of Planned Parenthood with the objective of working for the advancement of women.
+The organization conducted national opinion research among women to measure experiences in their daily lives.
+This research presented a profile of women that was used to educate opinion leaders, policy makers and the general public.

 Founding

 The organization was founded as Center for Gender Equality in 1995.
 It was known as that name until 2002.
 Focused on research-based education and advocacy for women, the Center for Advancement of Women's mission was "to conduct national opinion research among women to measure experiences in their daily lives.
 This research presents a profile of women that [was hopefully] used to educate opinion leaders, policy makers and the general public."